 The population of focus for this review will be patients with hemophilia A with inhibitors to factor VIII who have either failed immune tolerance induction (ITI) or are not going to be treated with ITI.
-We will plan to evaluate the following three subgroups by age:
+We will plan to evaluate the following two subgroups by age:

-- 1. Adolescents and adults (ages 12 and older)

-- 2. Children (ages 2-12)
+- 1. Adolescents and adults (ages 12 and older) - 2.
+Children (under 12 years)

-- 3. Younger children (ages 0-2)